jwq10101010/project-collaboration-framework/README.md

 -	Startups and NPOs have regulatory and other requirements that need to be considered before work can progress
 -	The project may require seed funding or an angel investment

-## Future enhancements to the framework
+## Future enhancements to the framework / guides
 -	Code repository licensing
 -	Incorporating the template within SDLC methodology (Kanban, Agile, etc)
 -	Feedback process